-My Japanese Knife set from XinZuo
+My Japanese Knife set from Yarenh

-Xinzuo out of the box Sharpness
+Yarenh out of the box Sharpness

 The knives were super sharp out of the box.
 Unfortunately, the reseller Yarenh cramped the 5 pcs in 2 small gift boxes instead of a separate gift box for each knife.
-I understand that he did this to reduce shipping cost but it did damage my meat slicer.
-This little damage can be easily fixed with 5+ passes on a 1000 grid stone but this is not what I want to do on a brand new knife.
+I understand that he did this to reduce shipping costs, but it did damage my meat slicer.
+This little damage can be easily fixed with 5+ passes on a 1000 grid stone, but this is not what I want to do on a brand new knife.
 The sharpness is comparable with a brand new shun knife.
-Since I already have my shun for 2 years I can’t compare it fairly.
+Since I already have my shun for 2 years, I can’t compare it fairly.

-Xinzuo Knife Set Final Conclusion
+Yarenh Knife Set Final Conclusion

 then I would be happy to pay a maximum of $80 and not more for a Japanese Knife made in China.
 I will test each knife individually and post a new review for them.

-I will also retest all the knives that I have from AliExpress, China which include imported German steel, Imported VG10 steel and imported AUS-10 steel with some other Chinese steel types like 4Cr13, 4Cr14MoV, 7Cr17MoV, 9Cr18MoV.
+I will also retest all the knives that I have from AliExpress, China which include imported German steel, Imported VG10 steel, and imported AUS-10 steel with some other Chinese steel types like 4Cr13, 4Cr14MoV, 7Cr17MoV, 9Cr18MoV.
 I will retest them for a longer period of time now (2+months) in a professional kitchen before posting a review about them.
 I already have some of the knives for 6 weeks now so you won’t have to wait long.

 Should you buy a Japanese knife made in China?

-If you are currently deciding to buy one then I recommend buying the mentioned knives at the following price points.
-It is an instant buy if you find a Nakiri, Santoku or a Chef’s knife for $36.
+If you are currently deciding to buy one, I recommend buying the mentioned knives at the following price points.
+It is an instant buy if you find a Nakiri, Santoku, or a Chef’s knife for $36.
 The hammered Damascus and the looks of the knife are very nice.
-The handle grip is personal but for home use, I like the knives handles.
-The Shun wooden handle feels better since it has shaped it to fit the right hand’s palm.
-However, I do like the wooden handle of the Chinese knives a lot more than a Global handle.
+The handle grip is personal, but for home use, I like the knife’s handles.
+The Shun wooden handle feels better since it has been shaped to fit the right hand’s palm.
+However, I do like the Chinese knives’ wooden handle a lot more than a Global handle.
 Therefore I recommend the Xinzuo knife at the $50 $40 price point.
-If the sharpness and the rust resistance are the same as Japanese VG10 steel then I recommend the knives at the maximum price of $80.
+If the sharpness and the rust resistance are the same as Japanese VG10 steel,

+I recommend the knives at the maximum price of $80.

-Japanese knives made in Japan is overpriced!
+Japanese knives made in Japan are overpriced!

 Xinzuo also has a store page on Amazon.

 ▶ If you want to know what knife you should buy you can read the following article ''Choosing your knife''. ▶ On my youtube channel, I have reviewed a lot of different knives.
-You can watch the playlist by clicking here. ▶ Click on the link if you want to search for other Chinese knives on AliExpress: http://bit.ly/31Z5sXP ▶ Click on the link if you want to search for other Chinese knives on AliExpress. ▶ Check out my gear on Kit: https://kit.co/ChefPanko ▶ Check out my recommendation on Amazon NA: https://www.amazon.com/shop/chefpanko Full Disclosure: If you purchase from these links I get a small commission that goes towards supporting the channel and website.
-Thanks. ▶ If you have any questions about Japanese knives made in China or about some of the brands feel free to ask it in the comment section below.
+You can watch the playlist by clicking here. ▶ Click here, if you want to search for other kitchen knives on: Amazon. ▶ Click here, if you want to search for other Chinese knives on AliExpress. ▶ Check out my gear on Kit: https://kit.co/ChefPanko ▶ Check out my recommendation on Amazon: https://www.amazon.com/shop/chefpanko Full Disclosure: If you purchase from these links I get a small commission that goes towards supporting the channel and website.
+As an Amazon Associate, I earn from qualifying purchases ▶ If you have any questions about Japanese knives made in China or about some of the brands feel free to ask it in the comment section below.
 Thank you for your support and feedback. ▶ Want to work with me?
 Please use the contact form by clicking here.